MeechYourGoals/vibe-right-now/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+## Audio generation

+The `generate-audio` Supabase Edge Function converts text to speech using the Deepgram API.
+To enable it, set the `DEEPGRAM_API_KEY` environment variable in your Supabase project.